lubuntu-team/manual/source/2/2.4/2.4.9/SDDM-Configuration.rst

 .. image:: sddm-general.png

 The :guilabel:`Theme` tab has settings for your theming SDDM.
 To change your theme name change the current :guilabel:`Current theme name` drop down.
 To get more themes install packages with sddm-theme in the name.
 To preview your theme press the :guilabel:`Preview` button.
+To close your theme preview press the :guilabel:`Close Preview` button.
 To choose a cursor theme for SDDM use the :guilabel:`Cursor theme used in the greeter` field.
 To change where to look for SDDM themes use the :guilabel:`Theme directory path` field.
 To use custom user avatars check the :guilabel:`Enable display of custom user avatars` checkbox.
 To change where to look for user avatar faces use change the :guilabel:`Global directory for user avatars` field.

 .. image:: sddm-theme.png